ryanq47/WhisperNet/Documentation/ObsidianDocs/1. Task Tracker/Tasks/Server Authentication.md

 - checkpw function being weird, the real one works, butthe one in encryption is beingfunjky
 - also, document the guard clauses, and implement where possbile.

+!!
+Documentation for JWT process.
+Very important to understand the risks & potential pitfalls of using

 ToDO:
 - [ ] Implement user management functions
 	- [ ] create